SamplerBox/rtmidi-python/README.rst

 rtmidi-python
 =============

 *Edit (2024): this is a fork from https://github.com/superquadratic/rtmidi-python/ to add Cython3 and Python3.9+ support.
-The following readme has been updated to reflect these changes.*
+The following README has been updated to reflect these changes.*

 Python wrapper for `RtMidi`_, the lightweight, cross-platform MIDI I/O library.
 For Linux, Mac OS X and Windows.